tehsoul/TaterSharp/README.md

 # TaterSharp
-Simplistic port of PyTaterMini to a C# console application
+Started out as a port of PyTaterMini to a C# console application

-note that 80% of current code is ported by an LLM

-Might or might not continue on this to make it prettier
+Extra features compared to PyTaterMini:
+- possibility to mine for multiple companies at once
+- pretty output

+taking $STARCH donations at $tehsoul

 ![screenshot of initial version](docs/img/screenshot.png)